tatoBr/FreeCodeCamp/README.txt

-This folder contains all my solutions and source code to the freCodeCamp exercises.
+This folder contains all my solutions and source code to the freCodeCamp couser's exercises.

 You can also check my profile at https://www.freecodecamp.org/r3n4t0